hypercube-software/Audio-Workshops/midi-backup-translator/doc/readme.md

 It is located in the distribution of the tool, in the folder `devices`

-- It contains common settings and MIDI SYSEX for various synths
+- It contains common settings and MIDI SYSEX for various synths in a file `<device-name>.yml`
+- It also contains YOUR custom settings in `<device-name>-user.yml` file
 - In this way you don't have to write the same settings on each project in the `config.yml`
-- There is no constrains on the organisation of sub folders, the tool scan everything.
+- There is no constrains on the organization of sub folders, the tool scan everything.
+- The file `<device-name>-user.yml` is loaded **after** the file `<device-name>.yml` in order to override settings of your choice.
+Typically MIDI IN/OUT ports
+- On each release of the tool you can unzip it without taking the risk to loose your custom settings in `*-user.yml`  files.

 ## Example